engineyard/ey-docs/pages/database-environments.md

-# Setting up databases in environments
+# Configuring a custom cluster environment (database focus)

-This page describes...
+This page describes decisions you need to make when setting up database servers and database slaves for your application.

 <!-- Use this page as an introduction.
 Make sure to address that we automatically create the database for you.
 How to choose the size of the database instance